shaoxiongji/knowledge-graphs/conferences/acl20.md

 ## Entity Alignment
 __Neighborhood Matching Network for Entity Alignment__
 _Yuting Wu, Xiao Liu, Yansong Feng, Zheng Wang and Dongyan Zhao_ [[Paper](https://arxiv.org/pdf/2005.05607.pdf)]
-> estimates the similarities between entities to capture both the topological structure and the neighborhood difference
-> uses a novel graph sampling method to distill a discriminative neighborhood for each entity
-> adopts a cross-graph neighborhood matching module to jointly encode the neighborhood difference for a given entity pair

 ## Information Extraction
 __A Joint Neural Model for Information Extraction with Global Features__